ocassetti/ocassetti.github.io/_posts/data-engineering/2017-08-15-mdw-storage-query-engine-separation.md

 ## Why Separate Storage and Query Engine Concerns?

-This post is part of a series on Modern Data Warehouse Architectures and was written in Collaboration with [Oscar Cassetti](https://ocassetti.github.io/blog/).
+This post is part of a series on Modern Data Warehouse Architectures and was written in Collaboration with [Will Fleury](http://www.willfleury.com/).

 ### Overview